jpodwys/fringe/README.md

 # simple-stack

 Extremely simple stack POC for a single node app that serves several PWAs with a common app shell.
-Focuses on serving logged-in experiences.

 ## Primary Goal